alexg-sh/findAI/README.md

-# Custom Find in Page - Chrome Extension
+# FindAI - Chrome Extension

 A Chrome extension that replaces the default browser find functionality with a custom UI that includes AI-powered search assistance using DeepSeek API.